Lower Bay State Road

 Residence Hall Director, Myles Standish Hall and Annex

 Having grown up in Woodbridge, CT, I found myself wanting more of a city life and chose to go to school at Boston College.
 I received a degree in Economics and Education and was heavily involved in the Residence Hall Association of Boston College.
 After graduation, I taught middle school math through Americorps before going back to Boston College to earn a Master’s in Higher Education while working as a Residence Director at Tufts.
 I then worked at Curry College as a Community Director.
 I have a passion for dancing and have taught both swing and hip-hop, so come find me… seriously.
 I love cooking and teach some of those basics as well.
 On a random day, you may find me talking with strangers and making new friends.
 Come stop by and say hi!

-I have lived in Boston for ten years with my husband John and three children, John-John, Brittaney, and Anya.
 A native of New Hampshire, I attended Plymouth State University and graduated with a Bachelor of Science in Social Work.
 After working in a shelter for survivors of domestic violence in Ann Arbor, Michigan, I returned to New England to work in higher education and received a Master’s of Education and Counseling in the School of Education at Boston University.
-I enjoy activities such as hiking, mountain biking, and camping but my true passion is running.
-A four-time marathoner, qualifying for the Boston Marathon with a time of 3:33, I created and teach a marathon training class at BU to share my passion with others and help them reach their running goals.
-I also enjoy helping student groups with the planning of their events and support them by being in attendance whenever I am able to.
-My professional passion is student development and I enjoy helping students reach their individual goals during their time at BU.
+I enjoy activities such as hiking, mountain biking, and camping, but my true passion is running.
+I have completed eight marathons and one ultra-marathon.
+I have also qualified for the Boston Marathon with a time of 3:33.
+I enjoy coaching others and teach a marathon training class here at BU.
+My professional passion is student development and I enjoy connecting with students both in the classroom and within residence life.